seemathapliyal79/docker/docker-swarm.md

 docker swarm join-token worker

 ## Some related commands of swarm cluster
-docker node demote						## Demote one or more nodes from manager in the swarm ## docker node inspect						## Display detailed information on one or more nodes ## docker node ls							## List nodes in the swarm docker node promote						## Promote one or more nodes to manager in the swarm
+''Demote one or more nodes from manager in the swarm '' docker node demote docker node inspect						## Display detailed information on one or more nodes ## docker node ls							## List nodes in the swarm docker node promote						## Promote one or more nodes to manager in the swarm